-Similar to the results of the individual models' forecasts, the analyses show MNMBs between -12% and 20% (Fig. 9.4).
-Only the MATCH model shows larger negative MNMBs up to -62%, which is in contrast to the forecast.
-This issue was attributed to not properly processed background error statistics and has been corrected since January 2020.
+Similar to the results of the individual models' forecasts, the analyses show MNMBs between -4% and 20% (Fig. 9.4).
+Only the MATCH model showed larger negative MNMBs in August and September 2019 up to -33%, which is in contrast to the forecast.
+This issue is attributed to not properly processed background error statistics.
+Correction was implemented in the first week of January 2020.